Andreiafsousa/ComputerVisionProjects/README.md

 ## Input data generation

-For model training we will use as input multiple video files:
+For model training we will use as input multiple image files for each different 120 breeds:

-We will use Pilar videos on diferent positions: seat, sleep, down, XXX.

-### transform images:

-- 'transform_images.py': we will pre proccess this data and transform in fotos

 ### transform_split_data: